We use cookies to improve your experience, some are essential for the operation of this site.

 Description

 The church of St Lawrence was completely rebuilt to a design by Sir Charles Barry in 1843-45 and dedicated to the Holy Trinity.
-The previous church on the site had been virtually rebuiltc.1420.
+The previous church on the site had been virtually rebuilt c.1420.

 History

 The medieval church of St Lawrence, mentioned in the Domesday Book, was demolished and rebuilt by Sir Charles Barry in 1843-45.
 It appears to have had two Norman piers, but the style of their capitals is not recorded.
-A late 18thc. view of the interior shows the font (V.1.i), which was restored by Sir George Gilbert Scott in 1863.
+A late 18thc. view of the interior shows the font, which was restored by Sir George Gilbert Scott in 1863.
 The stencilling dates from that time, as does the machine-smooth surface.
 In 1908, Walker referred to the rim as 'put on recently' (Walker 1901, 118).

-The 'mortar' (V.4.i) was retrieved from Little Park Farm at an unknown date.
+The mortar was retrieved from Little Park Farm at an unknown date.
 It was published by Walker, who identified it as a font and gave several bibliographic references for it.
 Her identification of it as a font seems to be based on the discovery of a similar piece under the floor of St Etheldreda's in London, which was described as a 'stoup' by Scott.
 Harrison also identified it as a font.
 A similar piece survives in Aldingbourne Church (W Sussex).

 Features